 Finally, the two major Canadian freight railroads, Canadian National Railway and Canadian Pacific Railway, have extensive U.S. operations.

 Although it may be surprising to the layperson, railroads move 47 percent of intercity freight in the U.S., more than any other mode of transportation.
 This share has increased slightly over the last decade due to costs of railroad freight in comparison to other modes of freight transport.

 Over the past ten years, intermodal traffic – the movement of trailers and containers by rail and at least one other mode of transportation, usually trucks – has been the fastest growing rail traffic segment.

 Rail intermodal, because of the use of containers, transports a wider variety of goods than traditional rail freight.
 As a result, more consumer products are logging time on the rails and manufacturers and retailers are enjoying the cost savings attributable to the use of the rail component of intermodal transport.

-Whether a shipper needs rail freight or intermodal transport, Freightquote can quote, book and track any shipment that can travel over the rails.
+Whether a shipper needs rail freight or intermodal transport, Freightquote by C.H.
+Robinson can quote, book and track any shipment that can travel over the rails.
 If intermodal services are necessary, we can even consolidate billing so that the shipper receives and pays only one invoice.
 Efficiencies and savings are realized at every step of the process.